Berríos, Twins take series from Brewers with 7-1 win

 Brewers: RH reliever Corey Knebel was placed on the 10-day injured list with a strained left hamstring.
 Knebel has allowed 11 hits, seven runs and four walks in just 6 2/3 innings this season.

 Twins: Garver (side muscle strain) and CF Byron Buxton (shoulder inflammation) both went on the injured list before the game.
-2B Luis Arraez, whose status remains day to day, missed his second straight game with a sore knee.
+2B Luis Arraez missed his second straight game with a sore knee.

 UP NEXT